-What to do if you are unsure whether your research is suitable for funding
+What to do if you are unsure whether your research is suitable for funding by ESRC

 You don't need to provide detailed background information, references or costs relating to your research within the form.
 It is more helpful to explain clearly the research challenges, social science methodologies, outputs and beneficiaries of your proposed research.

-For further information about ESRC's scientific remit, please refer to our discipline classifications.
+For further information about ESRC's scientific remit, please refer to our discipline classifications

-We advise you to contact us prior to submission if you are working at an interface area between research councils.
+We also advise you to contact us prior to submission if you are working at an interface area between research councils.
 We are in regular contact with other research councils to ensure that applications are assessed by those with the most appropriate expertise.

 Our joint statement with the Arts and Humanities Research Council (AHRC) relating to the interfaces between the arts and humanities and the social sciences may be useful before contacting either AHRC or ESRC with a remit query.